swenger/glitter/glitter/README.txt

 - All GL state changes that are independent of objects should go through a Context object.
 - Platform independence should be sought for, although Linux/GLX is the primary target.

+vertex attrib pointer bindings have to go through a vertex array object texture bindings have to go through a texture unit object or are automatically attached to one ids and bindings are only unique per context!

 TODO move tests to separate package
 TODO use context's getters and setters in library, make sure to use "with self._context" where necessary TODO create raw offscreen GLX context